nvander1/monadpp/presentation.md

 - What is a monad?
 - How is it useful?
-- How can we implement them in
+- How can we implement them in compile-time C++?

 ---